votsun/staying-alive-plant-monitor/README.md

 **Course:** Internet of Things (CS 147)
 **Team:** Pineapple Water Company
-**Team Member:** Srivathsan Sankaranarayanan
+**Team Member:** Vathsan Sankaranarayanan
 **Team Member:** Amratha Rao

 Staying Alive is a low-cost IoT plant monitor that measures soil moisture using an ESP32 + capacitive soil moisture sensor.
-When the plant is too dry, the device triggers a local LED alert and publishes a human-friendly “OK / NEEDS WATER” message to Azure IoT Hub so the user can view status remotely.
+When the plant is too dry, the device triggers a local LED alert and publishes a human-friendly “OK / NEEDS WATER” message to Azure IoT Hub so the user can view the status remotely.

 ---